open-policy-agent/opa/design/REGO_V2_PROPOSAL.md

 language and what concepts the user must understand to use that language.
 The proposed concepts thus far are:

-* **Rule**
-    * Functions or constants that provide a typed decision, e.g. boolean, list, map, etc.
-    * Determine which sub-rules are relevant and their computational complexity.
-    * May be packaged into modules to support logic reuse and the construction of libraries for specific domains (K8s, service meshes, cloud APIs).
+* **Rule** - An identifier with optional parameters that conditionally produces a decision.
+    * May refer to other rules, constants, and functions.

-* **Trigger**
+    * Declared within modules.
-    * Functions that produce side-effects which run after rules.
-    * May inspect rule context.
-    * Side-effects may be one of:
+    * May be overloaded.
-        * Obligation - guaranteed to execute if the request succeeds, may be synchronous (precondition) or asynchronous (promise).`
-        * Advice - best-effect asynchronous execution on request success.

-* **Context**
-    * Provided at evaluation time, or through calls to external data-sources.
+* **Context** - Data provided at evaluation time or through calls to external data-sources.
+    * Rules may declare a signature with the expected context.
-    * Datasources may be either JSON, Protobuf, Relational, or Graph databases.
+    * External datasources may be a file, database, or API.

 The proposed language has the following properties:

+* **Side-effect free** and non-Turing complete.
+* Rules, functions, and constants are declared within modules.
-* Rules are packaged into modules
+* Rules are evaluated by name or by module.
-* The absence of qualified package name indicates the default package.
-* Rules are evaluated by name or using the `main()` entry point if no name is specified.
+* Decisions are qualified by the module name where they are declared.
-* Conditions determine applicable decisions.
-* Conditions may be **hierarchical**.
-* Conditions may invoke other rules.
-* Decisions are **evaluated in order, first decision wins**.
-* A rule must always make a decision.
-* Conditions, decisions, local declarations, and triggers may invoke functions.
-* Functions are **side-effect free**.
-* Triggers run after rules and may be cross-cutting.
+* Conflicts must be decided by a decision resolver or by the actor calling the engine.

 # Rules